 The IP addresses are assigned via heuristics based on the value of cnode001 and its cloud director.
 As before, an alert warns each cloud node is down.
 The list of cloud nodes can be powered up using cmsh with the node range option:

+'''

-[bright70->device]% power on -n cnode002..cnode010
+[bright71->device]% power on -n cnode002..cnode010

+'''

-4.4 Submitting Jobs With cmsub
+4.4 Submitting Jobs With cmsub And Cloud Storage Nodes

-The cmsub command is a user command wrapper to submit job scripts to a workload manager in a Cluster Extension cluster, so that jobs are considered for running in the cloud.
+The cmsub command is a user command wrapper that submit job scripts to a workload manager in a Cluster Extension cluster, so that jobs are considered for running in the cloud.
 Its usage for an end user is covered in section 4.7 of the User Manual.

-The cmsub command is available from the Bright Cluster Manager repository as part of the cmsub package.
-The package is installed by default on the head node.

-The cmsub command requires that an environment module (section 2.2 of the Administrator Manual) called cmsub is loaded before it can be used.
-The cmsub environment module is not loaded by default on the head node.
+The cmsub command is available from the Bright Cluster Manager repository as part of the cmdaemon-cmsub package.
+The cmsub command needs the cmsub environment module (section 2.2 of the Administrator Manual) to be loaded by the user before use.

-When the cmsub command is run by the user to submit a job, the job is submitted to the workload manager, and the data-aware scheduling mechanism is initiated.
-A cluster with data-aware scheduling is a cluster that ensures that it has the data needed for the cloud computing job already in the cloud before the job is executed in the cloud.
+If the cmsub command is run by the user to submit a job, then the job is submitted to the workload manager, and the data-aware scheduling mechanism is initiated.

+A cluster with data-aware scheduling is a cluster that ensures that it has the data needed for the cloud computing job already accessible on cloud storage nodes.